barecool99/Natural-Language-Processing-Using-YELP/README.md

 * Python Libraries: Pandas, Seaborn, NLTPK.
 * Classifier: MultiNomial Bayes Naives

-Side Note: This can easily be used on Amazon pr any commerical reviews.
+Side Note: This can easily be used on Amazon on any commerical reviews.